BearStudio/lunalink/README.md

 ### Apps and Packages

 - `web`: a [Next.js](https://nextjs.org/) app
-- `@repo/lunalink`: the source code of the library
+- `@repo/lunalink`: the source code of the library.
+Learn mode about it in its dedicated [README](./packages/lunalink/README.md)
 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo